awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

       To add another step adjustment, choose **Add step**\.
 To set a minimum number of instances to scale, update the number field in **Add instances in increments of at least 1 instance\(s\)**\.

-      \(Optional\) We recommend that you use the default to create both scaling policies with steps\.
+      \(Optional\) We recommend that you use the default to create scaling policies with steps\.
 To create simple scaling policies, choose **Create a simple scaling policy**\.
-For more information, see [Scaling Policy Types](as-scale-based-on-demand.md#as-scaling-types)\.
+For more information, see [Simple and Step Scaling Policies for Amazon EC2 Auto Scaling](#as-scaling-simple-step)\.
 ![\[Create scale-out policy\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/as-console-create-scaleout-policy.png)

+   1. Specify an instance warm\-up value for **Instances need**, which allows you to control the amount of time until a newly launched instance can contribute to the CloudWatch metrics\.

    1. Specify your scale\-in policy under **Decrease Group Size**\.
 You can optionally specify a name for the policy, then choose **Add new alarm**\.